redlibrarian/redlibrarian.github.io/_posts/2014-12-17-single-target-titles.md

 Notice how I'm explictly only testing one method (#matches), but I've written two.
 I don't need to explicitly test the #search method, because if it doesn't work, neither will #matches.
 In [Practical Object-Oriented Design in Ruby](http://www.poodr.com/), Sandi Metz talks about testing to an object's interface:

-> Tests should concentrate on the incoming or outgoing messages that cross an object's boundaries.
-The incoming
+> <em>Tests should concentrate on the incoming or outgoing messages that cross an object's boundaries.
+The
-> messages make up the public interface of the receiving objct.
-The outgoing messages, by definition, are incoming
+> incoming messages make up the public interface of the receiving objct.
+The outgoing messages, by definition, are
-> into other objects and so are part of some other object's interface.
-(POODR, p.196)
+> incoming into other objects and so are part of some other object's interface.</em> (POODR, p.196)